Buying Used Espresso Machines & Grinders – Kev’s Guide

 Finally, I’m going to PID all three machines (fit a PID to tame the machines when it comes to temperature stability) and do the comparison again.

-Then, hopefully I’m going to mod the 2015 machine to do away with the sticky push shot button & swap it for a average rocker switch.
+Then, hopefully I’m going to mod the 2015 machine to do away with the sticky push shot button & swap it for a representative rocker switch.

-If I find that the 2015 classic brews similar espresso to the pre-2009 classics, which I think is likely to happen, and if I conclude that the switch can be modded, then I’ll be suggesting that people thinking of a used classic begin to ignore the much more expensive pre-09 classics, and go for a better appreciate for money 2015 machines and mod it by following my video instructions.
+If I find that the 2015 classic steeps similar espresso coffee to the pre-2009 classics, which I think is likely to happen, and if I conclude that the switch can be modded, then I’ll be suggesting that people thinking of a used classic begin to ignore the much more expensive pre-09 classics, and go for a better value for money 2015 machines and mod it by following my video instructions.

-The new Gaggia classic pro, I think is excellent – and at four hundred quid brand new with a 3 year warranty (at the time of writing) it’s an very good option for a new machine, in my simple opinion.
+The new Gaggia classic pro, I think is wonderful – and at four hundred quid brand new with a 3 year warranty (at the time of writing) it’s an extremely good preference for a new machine, in my humble opinion.

-So if you’re going to buy a machine out of warranty, I think it should be around a quarter of the RRP to offset the dangers involved.
+So if you’re going to buy a machine out of warranty, I think it requires to be around a quarter of the RRP to offset the dangers involved.

-The older classic has such a high used value now, I don’t think it steeps a fantastic deal of sense to buy it.
+The older classic has such a high used value now, I don’t think it brews a excellent deal of sense to buy it.

 If you’re happy to pay £200-£300 for a machine aged 12 years or older, I think you’d be well advised to spend £400 on a brand new machine, without the potential limescale, without the potential risk, with the warranty.

-However the 2015 model is regularly available for around £80-£120, and at that price, I think it’s probably a risk worth taking – if the shot quality is likely to be similar, and if that annoying sticking switch question can be rectified with a modest and inexpensive mod.
+Nevertheless the 2015 model is regularly available for around £80-£120, and at that price, I think it’s probably a risk worth taking – if the shot quality is likely to be similar, and if that annoying sticking switch question can be rectified with a simple and low-cost mod.

-Likewise, the adverse perception of the 2015 classic primarily originates from hardcore classic fans when comparing it to the original classic.
-The important issue is, does the 2015 compare with the original classic when it comes to shot quality.
+Also, the negative perception of the 2015 classic primarily originates from hardcore classic fans when comparing it to the original classic.
+The important question is, does the 2015 compare with the original classic when it comes to shot quality.

 OK, so that’s the Gaggia Classic covered, for more on the classic see: